JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 * __Updated pull request icons__
    Icons representing pull requests in build results are now larger and change color depending on the pull request state, helping you to identify its status quicker.
 * __Health report about insecure Tomcat connection configuration__
-   If the server is installed behind a reverse proxy providing HTTPS access to TeamCity HTTP proxy, TeamCity now checks if the `secure="true"` and `scheme="https"` attributes are present in the Tomcat connection.
+   If the server is installed behind a reverse proxy providing HTTPS access to the TeamCity server, TeamCity now checks if the `secure="true"` and `scheme="https"` attributes are present in the Tomcat connection.
 If these attributes are missing, TeamCity will display the respective health report.
 * __No default Gradle build file value__
    Previously, the _Build file_ field of the [Gradle](gradle.md) runner was set to `build.gradle` by default.
 We have removed this default value as some users rely on custom names of build files and prefer to let Gradle decide what file to choose.
    If you use `build.gradle` as your build file, all will continue to work as before this update.